-- Appropriate size and weight for the bird's age - Normal respiratory rate with no tail bobbing - Eyes and nares clear with no discharge - Vent/cloacal area should be free of droppings - Feathers and skin should appear smooth, not fluffed, have no bare spots, scabs, or wounds and not excessively soiled - Few missing or broken feathers - Some birds may require a day after transportation to groom feathers - Feathers should not appear soiled or ruffled 24 hours after transport - Feet, legs, and wings should appear symmetrical - Long term goal:
+- Appropriate size and weight for the bird's age - Normal respiratory rate with no tail bobbing - Eyes and nares clear with no discharge - Vent/cloacal area with no droppings - Feathers and skin are smooth, not fluffed, have no bare spots, scabs, or wounds and not excessively soiled - Few missing or broken feathers - Some birds may require a day after transportation to groom feathers - Feathers are not soiled or ruffled 24 hours after transport - Feet, legs, and wings are symmetrical - Long term goal: - Birds raised by humans (HF cockatiels, conures, parrots, etc.) should be encouraged to learn to fly prior to offering for sale. - Birds may favor one foot while sleeping

-PALM BEACH, FL (561) 537-5887 WASHINGTON, DC 1400 16th Street NW, Suite 360 Washington, DC 20036 (202) 841-6080 www.AmericanHumane.org
+WASHINGTON, DC 1400 16th Street NW, Suite 360 Washington, DC 20036 (202) 841-6080